Pelegorn/ovenSimulator/README.md

 * energy_per_kg_mango:    amount of energy used by ideal condesation dryer
 * air_per_kg_mango:       amount of air used, to transport the needed energy (can be used to calculate a fan)
 * COP_heating:            Coefficient of Power of the heating process in the heat pump

+## logFileGenerator
+Simple text logger for software statistics
+### input:
+* logMessage: Message to log into log-file.

+## drawPlot
+Plots the input UIFigure to pdf, png or jpeg.
+The plotted pdf are usable as scalable vector graphics e.g. in latex.
+Jpeg and png are not scalable and worse in quality.
+### input:
+* app: GUI-data variable

+## drawPdf
+Generates cutted pdf out of a MATLAB figure.
+### inputs:
+* fig: MATLAB-figure to plot
+* path: Path where file should be stored
+* name: Name of file to store

+## exportCSV
+Exports all input and output data to CSV, TXT or DAT file.
+User can choose path and filename in a opening prompt.
+### input:
+* app: app: GUI-data variable